Short Stay in London

 Apartment Facilities for a Short Stay in London

-There are multiple amenities and facilities available whenever you book a short stay in London.
+There are multiple amenities and facilities available whenever you book a short stay London apartment.
 Some of them include the following:

 - Air conditioning